 300,000 children around the world are actively participating in more than 30 armed conflicts.

 UNICEF estimates there are approximately 100 million street children worldwide.

 The International Labor Organization (ILO) has estimated that 250 million children between the ages of five and fourteen work in developing countries-at least 120 million on a full time basis.

 There is substantial evidence of a connection between physical discipline and subsequent antisocial behavior and psychiatric disorders.

-1) Harriet L. MacMillan, Michael H. Boyle, Maria Y.-Y. Wong, Eric K. Duku, Jan E. Fleming, and Christine A. Walsh.
+2) Harriet L. MacMillan, Michael H. Boyle, Maria Y.-Y. Wong, Eric K. Duku, Jan E. Fleming, and Christine A. Walsh.
 Slapping and spanking in childhood and its association with lifetime prevalence of psychiatric disorders in a general population sample.
 Can.
 Med.
 Assoc.
 J., Oct 1999; 161: 805 – 809.
-A pdf of the full article can be downloaded here.

 Here’s a summary: